openteams-ai/checkmaite/docs/reference/conventions.md

 ### Model conventions

 - Model classes and wrappers created within the reference implementation (and any models that will be evaluated using the reference implementation) will be built with the underlying model API (pytorch, tensorflow, keras, etc.) object accessible under an attribute called `model`.
 For example, a thinly wrapped `fasterrcnn_resnet50_fpn` model called `wrapped` will have the underlying `fasterrcnn_resnet50_fpn` model accessible via a call to `wrapped.model`.
-Because `model` is not an attribute of the protocols for models, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# type: ignore` on those lines that depend on the `model` attribute.
+Because `model` is not an attribute of the protocols for models, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# pyright: ignore[reportUnknownMemberType]` on those lines that depend on the `model` attribute.

 - Model classes within the reference implementation will have a mapping from the ids to the names of the classes that they predict, under the attribute `index2label`.
 This class attribute will be of type `dict[int, str]`.
-Because `index2label` is not an attribute of the protocols for models, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# type: ignore` on those lines that depend on the `index2label` attribute.
+Because `index2label` is not an attribute of the protocols for models, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# pyright: ignore[reportTypedDictNotRequiredAccess]` on those lines that depend on the `index2label` attribute.

 - Object detection models will return MAITE-compliant object detection [targets](https://gitlab.jatic.net/jatic/cdao/maite/-/blob/main/src/maite/_internals/protocols/object_detection.py?ref_type=heads#L27), which consist of `ArrayLike` of predicted classes, `ArrayLike` of scores, and `ArrayLike` of bounding boxes.